thoughtspot/thoughtspot_rest_api_v1_python/README.md

 ## Additional libraries
 `thoughtspot_tml` is a library for processing the ThoughtSpot Modeling Language (TML) files.
 You can use `thoughtspot_tml` to manipulate TML files from disk or exported via the REST API.

-`ts_rest_api_and_tml_tools` is a convenience library that imports both `thoughtspot_rest_api_v1` and `thoughtspot_tml` and wraps them in more convenient and obvious packaging.
-It also contains many example scripts to do common workflows.
-In particular, there are many examples of SDLC use cases that involve REST API commands and TML manipulation.

 `cs_tools` is a package of command-line tools built by the ThoughtSpot Professional Services team, aimed at ThoughtSpot administrators.